 July 5, 1859 – Moneka Woman’s Rights Association preamble – Women’s rights included in discussions of Wyandotte Constitution.
 This was the first of several steps that would eventually give women full voting rights and the right to own property.

 October 22, 1859 – “Camp on Pawnee Fork” and Camp Alert, as Fort Larned was first known, was established as a military post to protect travelers and commerce and mail on the Santa Fe Trail from Indians.
 It also provided a more centralized point for the distribution of annuities, as provided by the treaty, to the Indians.

 November 30, 1859 – President Abraham Lincoln said, “No other territory has ever had such a history” in his first speech in Elwood.

 December 1859 – President Abraham Lincoln travels to Kansas to give his first campaign speech for the presidency and to help Republican candidates vie successfully in the upcoming election.

-1860 – Beginnings of the oil industry in Kansas date from 1860 although large scale development was delayed because of a lack of commercial market.
+1860 – Beginnings of the oil industry in Kansas date from 1860, although large-scale development was delayed because of a lack of a commercial market.

-The Irish, some from big cities in the U.S., were located in large numbers near Chapman (Dickinson County), Seneca (Nemaha County), in Pottawatomie County, and at Boston (Chautauqua County).
+The Irish, some from big cities in the U.S., were located in large numbers near Chapman (Dickinson County), Seneca (Nemaha County), Pottawatomie County, and Boston (Chautauqua County).

 Mennonite Brethren split from what is now the General Conference Mennonite Church (Bethel College variety) back in Russia.
 There were strong feelings over the split carried over into America.
 As a result, many small towns in Kansas have both varieties of churches, and two different colleges were founded, Bethel and Tabor.